Rui Hachimura: Los Angeles Lakers (2023–present)

+On July 6, 2023, Hachimura re-signed with the Los Angeles Lakers.
+On December 9, 2023, Hachimura and the Lakers won the inaugural season of the NBA In-Season Tournament (also known as the NBA Cup).

+On February 14, 2024, Hachimura set a new career high of 36 points in a 138–122 victory over the Utah Jazz.
+On March 27, Hachimura put up 32 points on a career-high seven made three-pointers and 10 rebounds in a 136–124 win over the Memphis Grizzlies.
+For the season, he raised his scoring average to 13.6 ppg while shooting a career high 53.7% on two-point shots and increasing his three-point-percentage 11 points, to 42%.

+In 2024-25 his scoring average remained steady at 13.1 ppg while his two-point percentage was 50.1% and his three-point percentage was 41.3.
+For the season, his high games were 24 on two occasions, in a 124-117 win over the Indiana Pacers without LeBron James or Luka Doncic and in a 123-116 loss to the Golden State Warriors on April 3.
+In a first-round playoff loss to the Minnesota Timberwolves, he upped his scoring to 14.8 ppg while shooting 49.1% on two-pointers and 48.4% on three-pointers.

 National team career

 Junior national team

 Hachimura represents Japan internationally.
 At the 2013 FIBA Asia U16 Championship in Iran, he averaged 22.8 points, 12.6 rebounds and 2.8 blocks through eight contests, guiding his team to a third-place finish.
-In April 2014, he played the Albert-Schweitzer-Tournament in Germany with Japan's under 18 national team, finishing in last place.
+In April 2014, he played the Albert Schweitzer Tournament in Germany with Japan's under 18 national team, finishing in last place.

 Japan finished the 2014 FIBA U17 World Championships 14th of 16 teams, with Hachimura scoring a tournament-high 22.6 points per game, while pulling down 6.6 rebounds and blocking 1.7 shots per contest.
-During the tournament, he scored 25 points on the USA team that went on to win the title; that team included four players who were chosen in the 2017 NBA draft—Jayson Tatum, Josh Jackson, Caleb Swanigan, and Ivan Rabb—plus other future college stars such as Diamond Stone and Malik Newman.
+During the tournament, he scored 25 points against the USA team that went on to win the title; that team included four players who were chosen in the 2017 NBA draft—Jayson Tatum, Josh Jackson, Caleb Swanigan, and Ivan Rabb—plus other future college stars like Diamond Stone and Malik Newman.

 Hachimura competed for Japan in the 2017 FIBA Under-19 Basketball World Cup, averaging team-bests 20.6 points and 11.0 rebounds a contest.

 Senior national team

-In a qualification round for the 2019 FIBA World Cup, Hachimura scored 25 points to help Japan defeat Iran 70-56.
+In a qualification round for the 2019 FIBA World Cup, Hachimura scored 25 points to help Japan defeat Iran 70–56.

 Hachimura scored a game high 34 points in a loss to Slovenia during the preliminary round of the 2020 Olympics in Tokyo.

-Personal life

-Hachimura has been subjected to online racism by Japanese ethnic nationalists, once noting on Twitter that “Messages like this come almost every day,” referring to anti-black insults that his brother discussed receiving.
+Hachimura was called up for the 2023 FIBA World Cup, but ultimately withdrew on 27 June citing exhaustion from the NBA season and playoffs, in which his team had made the Western Conference Finals, and also citing the need to prepare for the following NBA season.